Barrack, Rodos & Bacine Notifies Shareholders of DXC Technology Company (DXC) of a Securities Class Action Lawsuit

 If you purchased DXC stock during the Class Period and sustained a loss on your investment, you are encouraged to contact us about your rights in this matter and the possibility of leading this class action lawsuit.
-You may contact the firm at https://barrack.com/contact-us, or by calling Linda Border or Mark Stein at 877-386-3304, or via email at investoralert@barrack.com.
+You may contact the firm at https://barrack.com/contact-us, or by calling Linda Border (ext.
+108) or Mark Stein (ext.
+163) at 877-386-3304, or via email at investoralert@barrack.com.

 Investors have until October 1, 2024 to submit a motion to be appointed as lead plaintiff.
 Your ability to participate in any recovery does not require that you serve as lead plaintiff or attempt to do so.